 2. Click Messaging -> File Upload

-3. Create a new or select an existing Standard storage account and create a container.
+3. Create a new or select an existing Standard storage account.

 Make sure you create or use a Standard storage account.
 For some reason, file upload doesn’t work with Premium storage accounts.
 I’m following up with the team on that.

-Replace [device connection string] with the device’s connection string that you copied in step 1 above.
+Replace [device connection string] with the device’s (NOT iotowner) connection string that you copied in step 1 above.

 If everything is setup correctly, you will see the following message: